PrimePoobah/HomeAssistant/README.md

 # Home Assistant Automations

-This repository is where I'll store all things related to Home Assistant; at the moment it highlights a holiday lighting automation for Permanent Lights Pro.
+This repository is where I'll store all things related to Home Assistant; at the moment it highlights a holiday lighting automation for Govee Permanent Lights Pro (Govee Permanent Outdoor Lights).

-## Permanent Lights Pro Christmas Automation
+## Govee Permanent Lights Pro Christmas Automation

 - Runs daily from November 15 through January 2 (inclusive).
 - Triggers 34 minutes before sunset.
-- Turns on `light.permanent_lights_pro` with the "Christmas Tree" effect/profile.
+- Turns on `light.permanent_lights_pro` (Govee Permanent Lights Pro) with the "Christmas Tree" effect/profile.
 - Turns off after 7 hours and 6 minutes.
 - Uses the new Home Assistant automation format.